bveenema/PublishManager/README.md

 # PublishManager

-A Particle library for PublishManager
+A Particle library for managing your *Particle.publish()* events.
+Makes sure you don't exceed the maximum publish rate of 1/second by caching *Particle.publish()* events and allows you to create publish events while you're offline utilizing the same cache!

 ## Welcome to your library!